arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 	![Create New Virtual Machine From Gallery](Images/create-new-virtual-machine-from-gallery.png?raw=true)

-	_Create New Virtual Machine From Gallery_
+	_Create New Virtual Machine from Gallery_

 	> **Speaking Point:** With the collaboration with Puppet Labs, we've made it very easy to go and create Puppet Masters from within Windows Azure by adding a Puppet Master image to our platform image repository.